NEET Exam > NEET Notes > Chemistry Class 11 > Equilibrium in Physical Processes

 What is Equilibrium?

-Equilibrium represents a state in a process where measurable properties such as pressure, temperature, and concentration remain unchanged over time.
-It occurs when opposing forces balance each other, leading to a dynamic but stable condition.
+Equilibrium represents a state in a process where measurable properties such as pressure, temperature and concentration remain unchanged with time.
+It occurs when opposing processes or forces balance each other, producing a dynamic but stable condition in which microscopic changes continue to occur while macroscopic properties are constant.

 Common Terms in Equilibrium